ignite/cli/docs/guide/interchange/02-init.md

   home: "$HOME/.venus"
 ```

-On the `venus.yml` file you can see the specific `host` parameter, which you can use to change the ports for various running services.
-The rpc, p2p, prof, grpc, api, frontend and dev-ui.
-This will later be used so we can run two blockchains in parallel and they will not conflict over using the same ports.
+On the `venus.yml` file, you can see the specific `host` parameter that you can use to change the ports for various running services (rpc, p2p, prof, grpc, grpc-web, api, frontend, and dev-ui).
+You can use the `host` parameter so you can run two blockchains in parallel and prevent conflict over using the same ports.
-You can also use this in case you want to use specific ports for any of the services.
+You can also use the `host` parameter to use specific ports for any of the services.

-After scaffolding, now is a good time to make a commit to the local GitHub repository created for you.
+After scaffolding, now is a good time to make a commit to the local GitHub repository that was created for you.

 ```bash
 git add .